jz1611/react-flask-app/README.md

 # react-flask-app
 Followed walkthrough to setup an app with a basic React front-end with Flask back-end.
+Will expand.